IN

 MASSACHUSETTSRailroad Stations in Massachusetts

-, now in its twenty-fourth year, is a site devoted to the history, location, and uses of railroad depots, whether still standing or long gone, throughout the thirteen counties of Massachusetts.
+, now in its twenty-seventh year, is a site devoted to the history, location, and uses of railroad depots, whether still standing or long gone, throughout the thirteen counties of Massachusetts.
 Readers are invited to consult the tables and links below and submit additions, corrections, photos, and comments to make this a more detailed, more precise, and more complete site.
-Nearly 1300 different stations are now pictured!Anyone interested in seeking out the stations listed on this website or the locations where former stations once stood is strongly urged to consult Matt Cosgro's excellent website Nashua City Station for clear maps of every station site in the state of Massachusetts (and throughout New England).
+Over 1300 different stations are now pictured!Word reaches us via the Lawrence (MA) Eagle Tribune (11/28/23) the MassBay Callboy (January 2024), and the Bulletin of Railway Station Historical Society 57, No. 2 (2024) of the impending demolition of the 1931 Railroad Station in Lawrence, MA.
+Any additional information on this would be appreciated.

 A rare but necessary commercial advertisement on this site: John H. Roy Jr.'s comprehensive and painstakingly researched book A Field Guide to Southern New England Railroad Depots and Freight Houses has been published by Branch Line Press of Pepperell MA.
 Click here for more information and to order a copy.
 This book joins Karr's and Lindsell's books as indispensible works on rail lines in southern and northern New England.